gnome-terminator/docs/source/gettingstarted.rst

 in other pages, but at the end of this page you'll be getting a good idea of the power of Terminator.

-When you first start Terminator you will get a default, minimal window, looking something like the following:
+When you start Terminator for the first time you will get a default, minimal window, looks like the following:

 .. image:: imgs/basic_window.png
    :scale: 100%